HSF/hsf.github.io/_gsocproposals/2021/proposal_MLMAPPER2.md

 ---
-title: Machine Learning Model for the Albedo of Mercury
+title: Machine Learning Model for the Albedo of the Moon
 layout: gsoc_proposal
 project: MESSENGER
 year: 2021